go-compression/go-compression.github.io/site/algorithms/lzss.md

 Coming back to our example, the space character has already been seen, but a space followed by an "S" hasn't been seen yet (" S"), so we prepare the token representing the space.
 The token in our case would be "<3,1>", which means go back three characters and copy 1 character(s).
 Next we check to see if our token is longer than our text, and "<3,1>" is indeed longer than " ", so it wouldn't make sense to output the token, so we output the space, add it to our search buffer, and continue.

 This entire process continues until we get to the "I AM SAM. ".
 At this point we've already seen an "I AM SAM. " but haven't seen an "I AM SAM.
 S" so we know our token will represent "I AM SAM. ".
-Then we check to see if "I AM SAM. " is longer than "<10,10>", which it is, so we output the token, add the text to our search buffer and go along.
+Then we check to see if "I AM SAM. " is longer than "<10,10>", which it is, so we output the token, add the text to our search buffer and continue along.

 ![](/assets/LZ2.png)